---

 There are 5 distinct stages of the storage lifecycle:

-2. **Historical bytes**: Non-active bytes referenced by a historical [snapshots](/concepts/snapshots) or share of this database
+2. **Historical bytes**: Non-active bytes referenced by historical [snapshots](/concepts/snapshots) or shares of this database.
+Used for time travel and self-service restore.

-3. **Retained for clone bytes**: Bytes referenced by other databases (through zero-copy clone) that are no longer referenced by this database as active or historical bytes
+3. **Retained for clone bytes**: Bytes referenced by other databases (through zero-copy clone) that are no longer referenced by this database as active or historical bytes.
+This stage applies to native storage databases only.

-MotherDuck will run a periodic job that will reclassify data to the proper storage lifecycle stage.
+MotherDuck runs a periodic job that reclassifies data to the proper storage lifecycle stage.
+For DuckLake databases, [auto maintenance](/concepts/ducklake#auto-maintenance) handles file cleanup and snapshot expiration.

 Data can only flow through the storage lifecycle unidirectionally, from left to right.